-As an R&D group director in the Synopsys Digital Design Group, Dr. Renu Mehra is responsible for one of the most enduring solutions in the EDA industry—Design Compiler, the leading RTL synthesis product.
+As an R&D group director in the Synopsys Silicon Realization Group, Dr. Renu Mehra is responsible for one of the most enduring solutions in the EDA industry—Design Compiler, the leading RTL synthesis product.
 Her innovations in this area are the result of a deep passion for technology and her commitment to customer success.
 Indeed, Dr. Mehra is a pioneer in design automation for low-power design and power management, and has made considerable contributions to Synopsys, to the industry, and also to advancing other women in STEM fields.
 For her work thus far, she was recognized with the YWCA Silicon Valley Tribute to Women Award in 2020.
+At this December’s Design Automation Conference in San Francisco, she’ll be presented with the 2021 Marie R. Pistilli Women in Engineering Achievement Award.
 We recently talked with Dr. Mehra about her journey so far and how power management needs to continue evolving.
 Read on.

 A: I started working on low-power technologies in the early ‘90s as a Ph.D. student at UC Berkeley.
 My research group designed a computational tablet called the Infopad, featuring human interfaces like speech and handwriting recognition.
 We recognized that incorporating so much computation into this device would not be viable without a serious low-power strategy.
 A large part of our team focused on hardware, software, and EDA techniques for low power.
 That was my start in the area.